What Role Does The Nervous System Play In Maintaining Homeostasis

 Q: How does the nervous system regulate body temperature?

 A: The nervous system regulates body temperature through a complex interplay of sensory receptors, the hypothalamus, and effector mechanisms.
-When body temperature rises, thermoreceptors in the skin and hypothalamus detect this change and send signals to the brain, which then initiates sweating and vasodilation to dissipate heat.
+And when body temperature rises, thermoreceptors in the skin and hypothalamus detect this change and send signals to the brain, which then initiates sweating and vasodilation to dissipate heat.
 Conversely, when body temperature falls, the nervous system initiates shivering and vasoconstriction (narrowing of blood vessels) to conserve heat.

 Q: What is the role of the autonomic nervous system in homeostasis?